MPAS-Dev/compass/docs/tutorials/dev_porting_legacy.rst

 Symlinks are created to a plotting script and the output from the ``forward`` step, and then the plot script is run.

-An identical approach could be used in ``compass`` but it is not the perferred approach.
+An identical approach could be used in ``compass`` but it is not the preferred approach.
 Instead, we prefer to use function calls in place of calling python scripts via subprocesses whenever possible.
 One major reason for this is that having python scripts within a python package is confusing -- there is